-Of the paper’s various locations in those years, my favorite was an elegant little building on Kettner Street, where the ambience was so attractive that on occasion I even wrote my reviews there.
+Of the paper’s various locations in those years, my favorite was an elegant little building on Kettner Boulevard, where the ambience was so attractive that on occasion I even wrote my reviews there.
 It gave a pleasant infusion of adrenaline to be typing away, against deadline, amid the noisy bustle of the whole newspaper shebang, as though I were a hard-bitten journalist out of The Front Page, with a broken cigarette hanging from my lips.

 Often enough, while engaged in this playacting, I would encounter Steve down there.
 He would show up with his contribution to the “Music Scene” section, looking pretty much the worse for wear, as though he had been dragged out of bed at some unconscionable hour of the mid-afternoon.
 Hunkering down at a typewriter adjacent to the one I was using, he would make finicky last-minute changes in his text.
 We sat side by side in a companionable silence punctuated by the clacking of the keys.